Stronglifts 5x5 Workout Review

 The 5×5 system of training simply involves doing an exercise for 5 sets of 5 repetitions.
 This can be done with the same weight, in which case you would need to do a couple of warm up sets first; or you can ‘ramp up’ the weights, so each set gets progressively heavier, but you still do just 5 reps on each of the 5 sets.

 This method of training was used by Reg Park in the 1950s to build his exceptional physique.
 It was later used by Arnold Schwarzenegger to lay the foundation of his physique well before he ever used more conventional ‘bodybuilding style’ workouts.
 And it was further popularized in the 1970s by the renowned strength coach Bill Starr.

-This system of training is usually done using compound exercises and full body workouts, but it can be done with split systems if desired.
+A 5x5 routine is usually done using compound exercises and full body workouts, but it can be done with split systems if desired.
 And if you follow the routine diligently it will enable you to build tremendous strength, coupled with a corresponding increase in muscular size.

 The Stronglifts version of the 5×5 workout comprises of two full body workouts, each with just 3 exercises.
 These workouts are alternated over 3 weekly visits to the gym, so each is worked three times every two weeks.

 The workouts are as follows…

 - Bench Press 5×5